Zeb, Oklahoma

 Zeb is an unincorporated community and census-designated place (CDP) in Cherokee County, Oklahoma, United States.
-The population was 497 at the 2010 census.
+The population was 520 as of the 2020 Census, up from the population of 497 reported at the 2010 census.

 Geography

 Zeb is located 2 miles north of the Cherokee Wildlife Management Area.

 According to the United States Census Bureau, the CDP has a total land area of 8.6 sqmi, all land.